|Marie Antoinette, execution by guillotine in 1793. en.wikipedia.org|

 |The Hope Diamond with case lights turned on.en.wikipedia.org|

 The famous Orlov diamond, once the adorned the eyes of the deity in the famous Hindu temple at Srirangam,Tamil Nadu, India was stolen in 1747 by a French army deserter from the Carnatic wars.
 Grief stricken over the stolen diamond, the temple priests cursed....
 "Who ever owns and wears this diamond will experience untold misery and pain till the world lasts."
-The diamond changed several hands through several decades.
+The diamond changed several handsover a period of time.
 The famous stone named after the last owner Count Orloff, an ex-lover of Empress Catherine the Great who presented it to her.
 However, he could not win her heart and died in 1783 with a broken heart.
-During the invasion of Russia by Napoleon, a French soldier got his hand on it accidentally, but unable to hang on to the diamond, This half egg shaped diamond became part of Russian jewellery collections in Kremlin, Moscow.
+During the invasion of Russia by Napoleon, a French soldier got his hand on it accidentally, but unable to hang on to the diamond, This half egg shaped diamond became part of Russian jewelry collections in Kremlin, Moscow.

 |Queen Alexandra with the Kohinoor in her coronation crown.
 1902. .wikipedia.org|